-Council authorised the EOHU to use municipal facilities free of charge for vaccination clinics and other relief efforts between February 24 and June 9, 2021.
-A representative from the EOHU contacted the Recreation Director and visited the Joel Steele Community Hall The EOHU subsequently requested that the Community Hall be available for five vaccine clinics initially, begining on February 27 and most likely more in the future.
-The people slated for vaccination next include some high priority health care workers, those in assisted living or retirement homes, and indigenous adults.
-Specific instructions from the EOHU will be forthcoming.
+EOHU to use municipal facilities free of charge for vaccination clinics and other relief efforts between Feb-A representative from the EOHU contacted the Recreation Director and visited the Joel Steele Community Hall.
+The EOHU subsequently requested that the Community Hall be available for five vaccine clinics initially, begining on February 27 and most likely more in the future.
+The people slated for vaccination next include some high priority health care workers, those in assisted livinstructions from the BOHU will be forthcoming.

 The meeting package is posted on the North Dundas website in advance of the meetings.
-The regular meetings are held on the second and forth Tuesday of the month.
-Minutes of the previous meeting are posted right after the following Council meeting, as the Council must approve the minutes from the meeting prior to them being
+The regular meetings are held on the second and forth Tuesday of the ous meeting are posted right after the following Council meeting, as the Council must

-Environmental Assessment of the Township of North Dundas Waste Management Plan Technical Bulletin #2 - 'Alternatives To
+Environmental Assessment of the Township of North Dundas Waste Management Plan Technical Bulletin #2 - 'Alternatives To'